The Grammar Level

 Bible & History

-Kindergarten students at Arma Dei Academy begin a chronological study of the Bible in the Old Testament, weaving in history from ancient Egypt as well.
+Kindergarten students at Arma Dei Academy conduct a chronological survey of the Bible through the Old and New Testaments, weaving in history from the ancient world as well.

 • Creation